HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 240-9227

 Memorial contributions in Chet’s memory may be given to Bethlehem Lutheran School.

 And we know that for those who love God, all things work together for good, for those who are called according to His purpose.
-Romans 8:28 ESVTo send flowers to the family of Chester Shoaf, please visit Tribute Store
+Romans 8:28 ESVTo send flowers to the family or plant a tree in memory of Chester Shoaf, please visit Tribute Store